EXCLUSIVE-U.S. looks to Canada for minerals to build electric vehicles -documents

 Conservationists have strongly opposed several large U.S. mining projects, leading officials to look north of the border to Canada and its supply of 13 of the 35 minerals deemed critical for national defense by Washington.

-Tesla Inc TSLA.O, Albemarle Corp ALB.N, Talon Metals Corp TLO.TO and Livent Corp LTHM.N are among the more-than 30 attendees at Thursday's meeting who will discuss ways Washington can assist U.S. companies expand in Canada and overcome logistical challenges, according to the documents.
+Tesla Inc TSLA.O, Talon Metals Corp TLO.TO and Livent Corp LTHM.N were among the more-than 30 attendees at Thursday's meeting who discussed ways Washington can help U.S. companies expand in Canada and overcome logistical challenges, according to the documents.

-The U.S. Department of Commerce did not immediately respond to requests for comment.
+The U.S. Department of Commerce did not respond to requests for comment.

 The event comes after U.S. President Joe Biden and Canadian Prime Minister Justin Trudeau committed last month to building an EV supply chain between the two countries.